isomerpages/psd-publicservice/_faqs/Recruitment.md

 <hr>
 <p><strong>Can candidates with criminal records apply for positions in the Singapore Public Service?</strong>
 </p>
 <p>We welcome all to apply.
-Selection will be based on best fit for the job.
+Selection will be based on best fit for the job.</p>
-You need not declare criminal records when applying for a job in the Civil Service</p>
 <hr>
 <p><strong>Does the Singapore Public Service employ non-Singaporeans?</strong>
 </p>